Nautilus: Tentacles

 The arm crown of modern nautilids (genera Nautilus and Allonautilus) is very distinct in comparison to coleoids.
-Unlike the ten-armed Decabrachia or the eight-armed Octopodiformes, nautilus may possess any number of tentacles (cirri) from 50 to over 90 tentacles depending on the sex and individual.
+Unlike the ten-armed Decapodiformes or the eight-armed Octopodiformes, nautilus may possess any number of tentacles (cirri) from 50 to over 90 tentacles depending on the sex and individual.
 These tentacles are classified into three distinct categories: ocular, digital, and labial (buccal).
 There are two sets of ocular tentacles: one set in front of the eye (pre-ocular) and one set behind the eye (post-ocular).
 The digital and labial tentacles are arrayed circularly around the mouth, with the digital tentacles forming the outermost ring and the labial tentacles in between the digital tentacles and the mouth.
 There are 19 pairs of digital tentacles that, together with the ocular tentacles, make up the 42 appendages that are visible when observing the animal (not counting the modified tentacles that form the hood).
 The labial tentacles are generally not visible, being smaller than the digital tentacles, and more variable both in number and in shape.
-Males modify three of their labial tentacles into the spadix, which delivers spermatophores into the female during copulation.
+Males modify four of their labial tentacles into the spadix, which delivers spermatophores into the female during copulation.

 The tentacle is composed of two distinct structures: the first structure, a fleshy sheath that contains the second structure: an extendable cirrus (plural: cirri).
 The sheaths of the digital tentacles are fused at their base into a single mass referred to as the cephalic sheath.
 The digital cirri can be fully withdrawn into the sheath and are highly flexible, capable of extending just over double their fully retracted length and show a high degree of allowable bendability and torsion.
 Despite not having suckers, the digital tentacles show strong adhesive capabilities.
 Adhesion is achieved through the secretion of a neutral (rather than acidic) mucopolysaccharide from secretory cells in the ridges of the digital cirri.
 Release is triggered through contraction of the tentacle musculature rather than the secretion of a chemical solvent, similar to the adhesion/release system in Euprymna, though it is unclear whether these adhesives are homologous.
 The ocular tentacles show no adhesive capability but operate as sensory organs.
 Both the ocular tentacles and the eight lateral digital tentacles show chemoreceptive abilities; the preocular tentacles detect distant odor and the lateral digital tentacles detect nearby odor.